 RAW feeding - if you use this get a prepared balanced diet & dont just feed meat as this will be calcum deficient.
 It is important to be aware of the (mainly public) health implications of using this way of feeding your dog.
 RAW meat may contain pathogens such as salmonella and campylobacter that are normally destroyed by cooking.
 Your dog may be more likely to get gut upsets & may cope with this but you should take precautions handling their food.
 A seperate fridge is advised to avoid contaminating human food with RAW food.
 The dog should not be fed in the kitchen & bacause there is an increased chance of a RAW fed dog shedding salmonella/camplyobacter in its faeces hygienic precautions should be taken.
 I have certainly seem dogs looking good on RAW feeding but this method of feeding should be avoided in households containing people whose immune systems may be compromised - ie small children, elderly people, pregnant people and those with chronic illnesses.

 Grain free is another trend.
 There is a condition in Border Terriers (Epileptoid Cramping Sydrome) which is associated with gluten antibodies & needs specific dietary management but dogs do not get ceoliac disease and can eat a diet containing grain without any problems.
-There may however be issued with some of the other ingredients replacing grains - there have been reports of cardiomyopathy in dogs on grain free in the USA & investigations are continuing to identify why this has occurred.
+There may however be issues with some of the other ingredients replacing grains - there have been reports of cardiomyopathy in dogs on grain free in the USA & investigations are continuing to identify why this has occurred.

 Hypoallergenic is another buzz word on dog food.
 Its hard to know what this means.
 Not all dogs with an allergy are allergic to the same thing so if we are investigating a dog for allergy issues we usually advise a diet change based on knowledge of the previuos diet.
 This is likely to be a single protein source & or involve a prescription hydrolysed protein diet - which are not 'supermarket' diets,